JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 <a name="beauti"></a>
 #### 6.1.1.1 Generate a XML configuration file in BEAUti

 Download the file [`co1.nex`](data/co1.nex).
 Open the program BEAUti (“Bayesian Evolutionary Analysis Utility”), and click “**Import Alignment**” in BEAUti’s “**File**” menu.
-Select the co1 alignment file that you just downloaded (if you get the error "unsupported sequence file", close BEAUti, re-open, and try again.
+Select the co1 alignment file that you just downloaded (if you get the error "unsupported sequence file", close BEAUti, re-open, and try loading it again).

 <kbd>![](./img/beauti_001.png)</kbd>